Paisley South (Scottish Parliament constituency): Electoral region

-The other eight constituencies of the West of Scotland region were: Dumbarton, Clydebank and Milngavie, Cunninghame North, Eastwood, Greenock and Inverclyde, Paisley North, Strathkelvin and Bearsden and West Renfrewshire.
+Under the additional-member electoral system used for elections to the Scottish Parliament, Paisley South was also one of nine constituencies in the West Scotland electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Prior to the first periodic review of Scottish Parliament boundaries in 2011, the other eight constituencies of the West of Scotland region were: Dumbarton, Clydebank and Milngavie, Cunninghame North, Eastwood, Greenock and Inverclyde, Paisley North, Strathkelvin and Bearsden and West Renfrewshire.

-The region covers the West Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, most of the Renfrewshire council area, most of the East Dunbartonshire council area, part of the Argyll and Bute council area and part of the North Ayrshire council area.
+The region covered the West Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, most of the Renfrewshire council area, most of the East Dunbartonshire council area, part of the Argyll and Bute council area and part of the North Ayrshire council area.

 Constituency boundaries

-The Paisley South constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
-In 2005, however, the Westminster (House of Commons) constituency was abolished in favour of new constituencies.
+The Paisley South constituency was created for the first election to the Scottish Parliament in 1999, using the name and boundaries of the existing Paisley South constituency of the UK House of Commons.
+Ahead of the 2005 United Kingdom general election, House of Commons constituencies were altered, whilst the existing Scottish Parliament constituencies were retained.

-Council areas

-The Holyrood constituency was entirely within the Renfrewshire council area.
-The rest of the Renfrewshire area was covered by the Paisley North and West Renfrewshire.
+Paisley South lay entirely within the Renfrewshire council area.
+The rest of the Renfrewshire area was covered by Paisley North, and West Renfrewshire.
 The West Renfrewshire constituency also covered a portion of the Inverclyde council area.